Have your say

 Members are sent around four questions during the year and are asked for their opinions and suggestions on current services affecting the city and its residents.

-If you wish to apply to join the panel please apply via the My Newport portal or via the online application form.
+If you wish to apply to join the panel please apply via the My Newport portal.

 Topics found within recent panels have included Perception of Newport, Safety in Newport, Support Service for People Aged 55+, Housing Options for Older People, Regional Area Plan, South Wales Fire and Rescue Service, Opportunities to use Welsh Socially, Rogerstone Community Council – Canal, Health Services, Explore Newport Market, Newport Transporter Bridge and the Evening and Night-time Economy.

 Feedback is provided to members of the Panel twice a year in the form of a newsletter:

 Gwanwyn 2018 (pdf) / Spring 2018 (pdf)